mpalka31/NMEA_STM32_HAL_LIBRARY/README.md

 Check out the example "main.c" to understand how to play with callback functions.

-I highly recommended to read the documentation when you clone the repository (e.g. "html/index.html") and read the source before integration with the system process.
+I highly recommend to read the documentation when you clone the repository (e.g. "html/index.html") and read the source before integration with the system process.

+For more complex example check out [this project](https://github.com/mpalka31/NMEA_test)